HumzaProfessional/Networking_and_IoT_projects/Smart Agriculture: Zigbee_based_crop_data_collector/README.md

 ## Project Overview

-This project explores how Internet of Things technologies can be used to collect environmental data for agricultural monitoring.
+This project explores how IoT systems can be used to collect environmental data for agricultural monitoring.

 Version 1 is a working prototype built with a Raspberry Pi, a DHT11 temperature and humidity sensor, and AWS cloud services.
 The prototype collects environmental readings, publishes them to AWS IoT Core, and evaluates the readings using crop-specific thresholds.